top of page

 NDIS STA is a specific funded support

 NDIS STA sits within the participant's NDIS plan under a defined funding category.
+It refers specifically to residential-style stays where the participant remains away from their usual home for a short period (typically a few nights to two weeks) and receives accommodation, meals, personal care, and support from qualified workers.
 It has specific pricing, provider requirements, and reporting obligations.
 Accessing it requires NDIS plan funding allocated for this purpose.

 "Respite" covers a wider range of options

-When families talk about respite, they may be referring to:
+When families, coordinators, or support planners talk about respite, they may be referring to one or more of these options:

-• Carer Gateway respite which is a separate Commonwealth program supporting carers, independent of the NDIS
+• Carer Gateway respite — a separate Commonwealth program that offers respite services funded independently of the NDIS, available to carers

-• Informal respite where family members, friends, or community networks step in to provide a break
+• Informal respite — family members, friends, or community networks step in to provide care and support

 Why this matters for plan conversations

-When discussing respite with a support coordinator or planner, being specific about whether you mean NDIS STA or another form of respite helps avoid misunderstandings.
-Saying "we are looking at NDIS STA for a five-night stay" is clearer than saying "we need some respite."
-The more specific you are, the easier it is to match the right support to the participant's needs and available funding.
+When discussing respite with a support coordinator or planner, being specific about what you mean helps avoid misunderstandings and ensures the right support is matched to the participant's needs.
+Saying "we are looking at NDIS STA for a five-night residential stay" is clearer and more actionable than saying "we need some respite."
+The more specific you are about the type of respite you are considering, the easier it is to confirm what funding is available in the plan and what provider can deliver it.

 What This Means for Your NDIS Plan